Jessom History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Jessom research.
-Another 187 words (13 lines of text) covering the years 1379, 1628, 1580, 1651, 1640, 1640, 1648, 1603 and 1663 are included under the topic Early Jessom History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1628, 1661, 1790, 1580, 1651, 1640, 1640, 1648, 1603, 1663 and are included under the topic Early Jessom History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Jessom has been recorded under many different variations, including Jesson, Jessen, Gesson and others.